Intel-bigdata/HiBench/README.md

   5. Setup `numpy` in all nodes for Python related MLLib workloads. (numpy version > 1.4)

+  6. Setup for SparkBench/report_gen_plot.py (Optional)

+     Install your python-matplotlib with verion of 0.9+

 2. Configure for the all workloads

     You need to set some global environment variables in the